ConstructionPhilosophy/cp-frontend-v3/replit.md

 # Overview

-This is a full-stack web application built as a Q&A community platform similar to a forum or professional networking site.
-The application allows users to ask questions, provide answers, and engage with a community around topics like marketing, branding, and business expertise.
+This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
+The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

+## Recent Changes (August 14, 2025)
+- **Converted to Frontend-Only**: Removed all Express/Node server code, backend scripts, and database dependencies
+- **Updated Architecture**: Now uses pure React with react-router-dom for client-side routing
+- **Simplified Structure**: Moved to standard src/ folder structure with components, pages, hooks, and assets
+- **Removed Server Dependencies**: Eliminated TanStack Query, Drizzle ORM, and all server-side code
+- **Maintained Design**: Preserved exact UI design and styling from original CMOlist mockup

 # User Preferences